 St. John’s Church Cemetery (Pomeroy)

-Since the last burial took place here in the mid-1950s, plant growth and other forces of nature have gradually taken over the hallowed hilltop site, although many of the gravestones remain in remarkably good condition.
+Since the last burial took place here in the mid-1950s, plant growth and other forces of nature have gradually taken over the hallowed hilltop site.
+Despite this, many of the gravestones remain in remarkably good condition.
 No signs exist to alert passersby to the existence of the cemetery, but longtime locals can easily direct you to it.

 Overall, it’s not surprising that this stunning urban exploration location made it onto our list of the best abandoned places in Ohio.